breck7/scrollsdk/readme.md

 ------------------------------------------

 If you build a Tree Notation library in another language, let us know and we'll add a link.

-Besides this TypeScript/Javascript implementation, we have implementations written in Python and C++.
-Due to time constraints we would prefer to link to other people's implementations!

 If you are working on a Tree Notation library in a new host language, feel free to post an issue or ask for help in the [TreeNotation subreddit](https://www.reddit.com/r/treenotation/).